arpitcoder/EKS-Terraform/README.md

-# EKS-Terraform
+EKS-Terraform
 EKS Deployment Automation Tool
 This project provides a hassle-free solution for deploying Amazon Elastic Kubernetes Service (EKS) clusters, automating the process of git checkout, building code, creating Docker images, pushing them to a registry, and deploying to the EKS cluster.
 The tool simplifies the infrastructure setup and deployment pipeline, making it easier for developers and DevOps teams to focus on application development and scaling.

 Features
 Automated EKS Cluster Setup: Deploys and configures an EKS cluster on AWS with minimal manual steps.
 Continuous Integration/Deployment: Automatically checks out code from Git, builds Docker images, and pushes them to a container registry (e.g., ECR, Docker Hub).
-Kubernetes Deployment: Deploys your Docker images to the EKS cluster seamlessly.
+Kubernetes Deployment: Seamlessly deploy your Docker images to the EKS cluster.
 Customizable Deployment: Supports custom deployment configurations using Kubernetes YAML files.
-Scalable: Designed for production-grade EKS clusters with high availability and scalability in mind.
+Scalable: Designed for production-grade EKS clusters with high availability and scalability.
 Prerequisites
 Before you begin, ensure you have the following: